 In conclusion, the upward trend among online merchants that migrate from Magento to Shopify is undeniable.
 However, As the Magento to Shopify migration is not a straightforward process, you will often bump into various issues.

-Magenest specializes in data migration and our team of experts has over 6 years of experience with both Shopify and Magento platforms.
+Magenest specializes in data migration and our team of experts has over 8 years of experience in providing excellent Shopify development services and Magento development services.
 With many successful projects, we are confident to say that your website is in good hands.
 The process of moving from Magento to Shopify is also made simple and straightforward as we provide detailed instructions at each step of the way.
 So if you’re looking for a hassle-free migration from Magento to Shopify, look no further than Magenest!